 Why does the process of creating social sustainability differ across local geographies?
-My dissertation, which I plan to defend in 2020, analyzes three dimensions of the production process- policy adoption, conceptualization and operationalization within local governments, and resident efforts to coproduce outcomes- to determine how and why these processes play out differently between cities and suburbs.
+My dissertation, which I plan to defend in 2020, analyzes three dimensions of the production process- policy adoption, administrative efforts, and coproduction- to determine how and why these processes play out differently between cities and suburbs.
 My research draws on theories related to institutional and individual decision making, the impact of spatial form on social processes, and the systemic nature of social and spatial inequalities.

 Social Equity, Social Justice and Sub-National Governance

 Outside of my doctoral dissertation research, I’ve studied the intersection between social equity/social justice and public administration.
-My co-authored work on incorporating social justice within a service-learning framework in MPA classrooms is forthcoming at the Journal of Public and Nonprofit Affairs while several pieces on social equity and social justice within public processes are under review at various public administration journals.
+My co-authored article on the role of equity in governmental process improvement trainings is forthcoming at Public Integrity.
+Additionally, several other pieces on social equity and social justice within public processes are under review at various public administration journals.